zavora-ai/adk-ui/README.md

 # adk-ui

-Build agent-driven interfaces that feel like real products, not debug payloads.
+Build agent-driven user interfaces that feel like real products, not debug payloads.

 `adk-ui` gives Rust agents a practical UI vocabulary: forms, dashboards, confirmations, alerts, tables, charts, progress states, modals, toasts, and protocol-aware surfaces that can be rendered by real clients.
 If your agent can reason about a workflow, `adk-ui` helps it express that workflow as an interface people can use.